weareinteractive/grunt-init-grunt-task/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## License
-Copyright (c) We Are Interactive under the [MIT licenses](https://github.com/weareinteractive/grunt-coffee-toaster/blob/master/LICENSE)
+Copyright (c) We Are Interactive under the MIT license.